rcx/tcpbin/README.md

 It sets up TCP sockets on ports 80(http), 443(https), 25(smtp) to listen for incoming data.
 Then it dumps these to a log folder which can be viewed on port 8000(https).

-You can configure everything in `settings.py` or `fuck.py`.
+You can configure everything in`tcpbin.py`.
 See the "Additional Configuration" section below.

 ## Quick start